-Computer Programming 11 is an introduction to Java where students learn essentials programming structures, methods, and introduced to Object Oriented Programming At the end of the year, the students will make a variety of programs including a role playing game.
-Students who successfully complete this course earn credits in Computer Studies 10.
+Computer Programming 11 is an introduction to Java where students learn essential programming structures, methods, and are introduced to Object Oriented Programming.
+At the end of the year, the students will make a variety of programs including a role playing game.
 There are no prerequisites for this course.
 Students who successfully complete this course are well prepared for AP Computer Science.